 Tapescript for Task 3

-Interviewer: What lifestyle habits do your friends have?
+Interviewer: What healthy lifestyle habits do your friends have?
+What do you think motivates them to maintain these habits?

 Interviewer: How does social media affect teenage lifestyle choices?